lennycolton/VATGlasses-Data/README.md

 # VATGlasses-Data
-The official data repository of the VATGlasses project
+The official data repository of the VATGlasses project.
+For more information on the file format, please head to the Wiki.